Fruit. We all know what fruit is, right? Well, maybe not.

 Symptoms of potassium toxicity

 Potassium is one nutrient that plants can absorb at levels higher than they can use, in an action called ‘luxury consumption’.
 If you see a white crust developing on leaf margins (edges), it is the sugar and potassium residue from guttation.
 When toxic levels are reached, older leaves will start turning brown at the bottom, between and alongside of the veins, working upwards through the plant.
 This is the same symptom that would indicate a magnesium deficiency, so a soil test from a local, reputable lab is really important before you start trying to adjust your garden’s chemistry.

 Before you toss another bag of fertilizer at your plants, make sure they really need it.
 The only way to know for sure what your plants are working with is to invest in a soil test from a local, reputable lab.
 It will save you a lot of money in terms of replacement plants, reduced harvest, unnecessary soil amendments, and chemical treatments.
-If you are growing in the Bay Area, too much potassium could easily be a problem worth investigating.
+If you are growing in San Jose, California, too much potassium could easily be a problem worth investigating.

-Squash (the fruit, not the sport) is an excellent plant for shading the ground and providing easy-to-store food for your family.
+Squash is an excellent plant for shading the ground and providing food for your family.